Public Name Tags, Labels & Public Notes

 If you would like to remove a Public Name Tag from your address or report a falsely attributed tag, send us a Request for Name Tag Removal.

 Labels indicate a category that an address, token, transaction or block page belongs to.
 Displaying the label allows users to easily figure out more context for the page.
 Clicking a label allows them to see other pages related to the same label.
 Some examples of labels include a project name (Binance, Uniswap) and a type of token (NFT, stablecoin).
-In the image below, users can see that this contract is related to Opensea, collectibles, NFTs and marketplaces.
+In the image below, users can see that this contract is related to Opensea, Collectibles, NFTs, Marketplace and Token Contract.

 Users may browse Etherscan's wide variety of labels by exploring the Label Word Cloud page under More > Tools > Label Word Cloud.